gerdstolpmann/animatedcard/README.md

 the `addToQueue` event changes slightly.
 The new values are only added to the queue when the `seqNumber` has been increased since the last time an animation was added.

+## Adjusting time reference

+The `time` input can be set to the expected time (in milliseconds since instantiation).